 6.3.4.1 Definition: Commercial paper, variable rate notes, and non-convertible bonds and debentures denominated in U.S. dollars and issued by a U.S. corporation or a non-domestic corporation subject to the laws of Japan, Canada, United Kingdom, the Netherlands, Germany, France, Switzerland, Australia, New Zealand, Sweden, or Norway.
-Such securities must be rated by at least two NRSROs and (i) in the case of commercial paper, must be rated not lower than "A-2" by S&P, "P-2" by Moody's and "F2" by Fitch and the senior long-term debt of the issuer must be rated not lower "A-" by S&P, "A3" by Moody's and "A-" by Fitch (excluding asset-backed commercial paper that is rated A1 or better) and (ii) in the case of notes, bonds and debentures, must be rated not lower than "A-" by S&P, "A3" by Moody's and "A-" by Fitch; provided that, any security that meets the foregoing rating standards and is backed fully by an irrevocable, unconditional letter of credit issued by a banking institution shall not be permissible hereunder unless such banking institution meets the definition of subsection 6.3.3.1 (in which case, any such securities will be deemed to be securities of both the corporate issuer and the banking institution for purposes of calculating the Percentage Limits set forth in subsections 6.3.4.2 and 6.3.3.2, respectively).
+Such securities must be rated by at least 2 NRSROs and (i) in the case of commercial paper, must be rated not lower than "A-2" by S&P, "P-2" by Moody's and "F2" by Fitch and the senior long-term debt of the issuer must be rated not lower than "A-" by S&P, "A3" by Moody's and "A-" by Fitch (excluding asset-backed commercial paper that is rated A-1 or better) and (ii) in the case of notes, bonds and debentures, must be rated not lower than "A-" by S&P, "A3" by Moody's and "A-" by Fitch; provided that, any security that meets the foregoing rating standards and is backed fully by an irrevocable, unconditional letter of credit issued by a banking institution shall not be permissible hereunder unless such banking institution meets the definition of subsection 6.3.3.1 (in which case, any such securities will be deemed to be securities of both the corporate issuer and the banking institution for purposes of calculating the Percentage Limits set forth in subsections 6.3.4.2 and 6.3.3.2, respectively).

-6.3.4.2 Percentage Limit: 50% in total; 25% in all non-domestic corporations; 25% in any one industry; 5% in any one issuer.
+6.3.4.2 Percentage Limit: 50% in total; 25% in all non-domestic corporations; 25% in any 1 industry; 5.0% in any 1 issuer.
+Notwithstanding the foregoing, absent written permission from OST and prior Board approval, 144A private placement securities otherwise authorized under subsections 6.3.4.1 and 11.1.7 may not exceed 30% of any Liquidity Account.